Professional 4K camcorders under $3000 £3000

 Professional camcorders give you a lot more creative control than basic or prosumer camcorders.
 Most will let you plug in pro XLR microphones and use dials and buttons rather than menus.
 This lets you work faster once you’re used to the camera.
+This page features cameras with fixed, zoom lenses: you could also consider digital cinema cameras which take interchangeable lenses.

 What is ‘broadcast quality’?